icyflame21/Swiggy_Clone/README.md

 - All the movie results and its details are fetched in real time using TMDB API.
 - Fetches trending movie as per day selection from TMDB API, having json data of total 100 movies that are arranged in 20 movies in each category.
 - Judicious use of React-YouTube & movie-trailer npm package to fetch its relevant trailer from Youtube using movie ID fetched from TMDB API.
-- MUI icons with animation effects from BootStrap 5 hass been precisely used.
+- MUI icons with animation effects from BootStrap 5 has been precisely used.

 ## Responsibilities 💪